aragon/taiko-contracts/TEST_TREE.md

 └── Given The proposal expired
     ├── When calling getProposal being expired
     │   └── It should return the right values
-    ├── When calling canApprove and approve being expired │   ├── It canApprove should return false (when listed on creation, self appointed now) │   ├── It approve should revert (when listed on creation, self appointed now) │   ├── It canApprove should return false (when listed on creation, appointing someone else now)
+    ├── When calling canApprove or approve being expired │   ├── It canApprove should return false (when listed on creation, self appointed now) │   ├── It approve should revert (when listed on creation, self appointed now) │   ├── It canApprove should return false (when listed on creation, appointing someone else now)